-Mount Gambier, in South Australia’s south east, is the second largest city in the state.
-It’s also perfectly located at the half way point between Melbourne and Adelaide.
+Mount Gambier, in South Australia’s Limestone Coast region, is the second largest city in the state.
+It’s perfectly located at the half way point between Melbourne and Adelaide.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 - Marvel at the Natural Mount Gambier Attractions

 - Things to Eat and Drink in Mount Gambier